keremozgen/MOWFILE/README.md

 # MOWFILE
 MOW FILE is a cross platform, easy to use and a basic file read-write library.
+It is a basic header file so you can just include it.
+You don't need to use CMakeLists.txt or fips build tool.

 	It includes basic file/folder i/o operations.
 Here is a list of functions and explanations for them: